 Over the summer, you could help them arrange a shelf with labels so that they can always pick up the correct book at the right time for the next day.
 There's no time like the present to plan a good system together.
-Remember, they will be going from lesson to lesson, five or six times a day: they need to be taught at home now how to be organised and responsible.
+Remember, they will be going from lesson to lesson: they need to be taught at home now how to be organised and responsible.